schmutterer/gradle-openjpa/README.md

     Whether to throw an exception when it appears that a property access entity is not obeying the restrictions placed on property access.

-* __excludes__ (String[])
+* __files__ (FileCollection)

-    List of excludes to scan searchDir to pass to the jobs.
-    This option may be used to stop OpenJPA tasks from scanning non-JPA classes (which usually leads to warnings such as "Type xxx has no metadata")
+    class files to enhance (defaults to sourceSets.main.output.classesDir) This may be used to restrict the OpenJPA tasks to e.g. a single package which contains all the entities.

     Example:

         openjpa {
-            excludes ['**/notthese/*]
+            files = fileTree(sourceSets.main.output.classesDir).matching {
+                exclude '**/Unwanted.class'
             }

-* __includes__ (String[])

-    List of includes to scan searchDir to pass to the jobs.
-    This may be used to restrict the OpenJPA tasks to e.g. a single package which contains all the entities.
+        }

 * __persistenceXmlFile__ (File)